emilydidthis/emilydidthis/_posts/2021-02-01-racing-thoughts.markdown

 </div>

 <p class="proj-desc">
   Racing Thoughts is an interactive experience intended to spark self-reflection.
-It calculates the speed at which people come up negative and positive thoughts and presents the data back to the user in the form of a receipt – a physical takeaway, if you will.
+It calculates the speed at which people come up with negative and positive thoughts and presents the data back to the user in the form of a receipt – a physical takeaway, if you will.
 </p>